gaois/documental/docs/software/documental/developers.en.md

   - index
 ```

-Furthermore, as you can see in the documentation for [editors](../editors) the Markdown documentation files are largely organised around these concepts.
+Furthermore, as you can see in the documentation for [editors](../editors), the Markdown documentation files are largely organised around these concepts.

 ## Localisation

 Documental handles UI localisation via the [svelte-i18n](https://github.com/kaisermann/svelte-i18n) library.
 This uses the [ICU Message format](http://userguide.icu-project.org/formatparse/messages) to translate user-visible strings.

 Translations are stored in JSON files in the top-level `messages` folder.
 These files are named in the format `[locale].json`.
-By default the structure of the `messages` folder is as follows:
+By default, the structure of the `messages` folder is as follows:

 ```
 - messages